 Distance: 2 miles

 This is a short beach walk in North Wales for those that love a stroll by the sea.
 Set close to the Dee you can enjoy a lovely, large, golden beach with dunes and a lighthouse – the distinctive Point of Ayr beacon.
 Nearby Talacre is a delight for visitors to this area of North Wales.
-Look out for quicksand and fast rising waters, so stay close to the shore to avoid getting stranded.
-Take a picnic to enjoy after a long walk in the dunes, the Point of Ayr Beach circuit is a lovely relaxing North Wales coastal walk.
+Look out for quicksand and fast-rising waters, so stay close to the shore to avoid getting stranded.
+Take a picnic to enjoy after a long walk in the dunes, the Point of Ayr Beach circuit is a lovely relaxing coastal walk in Wales.

 Stay at: Y-Daflod | Sleeps: 8 guests and 2 dogs